odlabac/aachen-transparent/docs/Customization.md

 TWITTER_SECRET_KEY=[app secret]
 ```

-### Microsoft Azure: OCR

-This is optional if you want to use OCR for extracting the text of scanned documents.
-Set up a Azure account and add a [Computer Vision](https://azure.microsoft.com/en-us/try/cognitive-services/?api=computer-vision) Resource (part of Cognitive Services).
-Add the API Key to the `.env` file as `OCR_AZURE_KEY`.

 ### Error reporting

 You can use [Sentry](https://sentry.io) as error tracking service by setting `SENTRY_DSN`.
 Optionally set `SENTRY_HEADER_ENDPOINT` to collect csp violations.
 If you want help us, please ask us for a dsn from our account, so we can keep track of real world errors.